kailiang-zhong/DESCN/data/ACIC2019_epilepsy_dataset/README.md

 # A synthetic data from the 2019 American Causal Inference Conferen(ACIC2019)

-We downloaded from the official website of ACIC and packaged these codes（Data Generator Processor, DGP） into a zip file `ACIC_2019_Generate_DGPs.zip`.
+We downloaded from the official website of ACIC and packaged these codes（Data Generator Processor, DGP） into a zip file: [ACIC_2019_Generate_DGPs.zip](ACIC_2019_Generate_DGPs.zip)

 We generated the dataset using the method4 in the `SG_Generate_High_Dim_Binary/generate_simEpilepsy.R` file :